Mohamedessam123/ME-Machinelearning/README.md

 ⬆️ Mohamed Essam Fawzy
 ```

-This is a Mchine Learning APP..
+This is a Machine Learning APP..

 ## Demo App